Tag Archives: Abstract

 Bleak House

-It’s a cipher.
 This is another from my first-ever Holga roll.
-In addition to setting the counter to 645 (vertical rectangles 6×4.5cm) instead of 6×6 and therefore overlapping exposures, this one was accidentally set to bulb, resulting in blurring and … Continue reading
+In addition to setting the counter to 645 (vertical rectangles 6×4.5cm) instead of 6×6 and therefore overlapping exposures, this one was accidentally set to bulb, resulting in blurring and overexposure.
+I think the effect is interesting, though unintentional.
+Isn’t that the point?

 Filed under Abstract, Black and White, Film